Slange-Mhath/BEAM_migration_tools/migrate_md/README.md

 exact folder structure isn't important, which means that files in subfolders are also respected.

-2. `"output_file"` specifies a path/name of the relabeled and migrated outputfile which will be in json and ending with the accession name.
+2. `"output_file_prefix"` specifies a path/name of the relabeled and migrated outputfile which will be in json and ending with the accession name.
    The format of the filename will be something like output_file_myaccession.json